 She previously served as the Education Committee chair of the American Academy of Sleep Medicine (AASM).
 Dr. Paruthi has also been a task force member for the creation of the Outcomes Measures: Quality Metrics in Pediatric Obstructive Sleep Apnea Syndrome.
 Dr. Paruthi also assisted in the creation and maintenance of the updated Sleep Medicine In-Training Fellow Exam.
 She has chaired a pediatric sleep-focused conference for the AASM.

 Emmanuel (Joel) Porquez, BS, CCSH, RST, RPSGT

 Joel Porquez, BS, RST/RPSGT, CCSH is the founder & principal of Sleepkidzzz.
 Joel is an experienced polysomnographer with an educational background including a doctor of medicine degree from the Philippines.
 His credential in Clinical Sleep Health from the Board of Registered Polysomnographic Technologists (BRPT) reflects his dedication to educating patients/families, practitioners, and the community in pediatric sleep.
 Over the past 10 years, Joel has lectured in pediatric courses, Physician Board Reviews, Technician’s Board Reviews, Technician’s A-Step Programs, pediatric scoring classes and dental seminars.
-He is a technical support specialist at Nox Medical.
+He is clinical manager at Canton Mercy Sleep Centers, Mercy Medical Center.

 Russell E. Rozensky, RRT-SDS, RPSGT, CPFT, MS